DuneSt/MaterialDesignLite/README.md

 ## Examples

-You can find multiple examples when the application will be installed at the url: [http://localhost:8080/MDLComponentsDemoApplication](http://localhost:8080/MDLComponentsDemoApplication)
+You can find multiple examples when the application will be installed at the url: [http://localhost:8080/MDLDemo](http://localhost:8080/MDLDemo)

-/!\ In the current development branch the demo changed and is now at [http://localhost:8080/MDLDemo](http://localhost:8080/MDLDemo)

 When you install in a plain Pharo image you need to start the seaside server first by opening `World menu > Tools > Seaside Control Panel` and adding and starting an appropropriate `ZnZincServerAdaptor`.
 If you do not use port 8080, change the port in the URL.